Hey there! I’m Jacqueline Wilson

 I wanted to build an area where people of all different belief systems, backgrounds, and homeschooling methods came together and learned from each other in a supportive, safe, fun environment.

 And, apparently a lot of others were craving the same thing because in two short years HomeschoolSuperFreak.com has EXPLODED into a group of 20,000 subscribers and ENGAGED followers across newsletters and social media platforms.

-The mission of HomeschoolSuperFreak.com is to provide homeschool, education, and parenting content that is: educational, informational, helpful, or humorous.
-Everything we do and post and share falls into one of those categories.
+The mission of HomeschoolSuperFreak.com is to provide homeschool, education, and parenting content that is educational, informational, helpful, or humorous to homeschool parents and educators of all belief systems and backgrounds.

 So, what’s up with that funky website name?